Scanner to Scanner Alignment

 Each scanner object hSI.hScan_[User given scanner name] has a scannerToRefTransform property representing an affine transformation to align it to the reference space.
 The reference scanner’s scannerToRefTransform should be a 3x3 identity matrix.

 FOCUS on a sample and acquire an image with sufficient structure and contrast so that the features can be matched from images acquired from each scanner.
-Zoom factor can be altered, however it must remain the same for both scanners used in the alignment.
+The scanner’s Zoom factor can be altered, however it must remain the same for both scanners used in the alignment.
 ABORT when satisfied with the image.

 Warning